adityaupadhyaycoder/js-refresh/arrayMethods/map/map.md

 arr.hasOwnProperty(3); // false
 ```

-# CQ-6: 1.What is dense Arrays ?
+# CQ-6: What is dense Arrays ?

 Ans:
 These are the regular arrays where every index is filled with a value.